2010 transatlantic aircraft bomb plot: Security

 Security alerts were triggered in the U.S., the UK, and the Middle East.
 An Emirates flight containing a package in transit from Yemen to the U.S. was intercepted by Canadian CF-18 and U.S. F-15 fighter jets and escorted to New York as a precaution.
 Two FedEx planes containing packages originating from Yemen were also searched.

 The UK, the U.S., Germany, France, and Belgium stopped accepting freight package cargo shipments from Yemen, and the Netherlands and Canada suspended all cargo flights from Yemen.
 Germany suspended passenger flights from Yemen until November 15.
 Britain and the U.S. stopped accepting air cargo from Somalia, and prohibited passengers from carrying certain printer cartridges on flights.
 The Swedish government recommended that its citizens not travel to Yemen until further notice.

 FedEx, UPS, and Mideast-based shipper Aramex suspended their shipping operations in Yemen.
-Emirates Airline and Air Arabia stopped carrying cargo from Yemen, and Abu Dhabi-based Etihad Airways stopped carrying cargo from Yemen and Somalia.
+The airlines Emirates and Air Arabia stopped carrying cargo from Yemen, and Abu Dhabi-based Etihad Airways stopped carrying cargo from Yemen and Somalia.

 The U.S. increased air passenger screenings and initiated a more detailed passenger search procedure.
 American Civil Liberties Union counsel Chris Calabrese said that "Americans now must choose between a virtual strip search and a grope."

 The incident was one of the factors leading the European Commission to review the European Union's approach to customs risk management and supply chain security in 2012–13.